 Never in all my years would I have dreamed a simple post on children’s chores would stir up so much controversy.
 But here we are, with highly opinionated readers weighing in on both sides of the issue.

 Many folks know instinctively that doing chores is good for children.
 Parents do their children no favors by attending to all the chores themselves while the kids play.
 Chores teach life skills, build confidence, contribute to family living, and prepare kids for eventual independence.

 Plus, when a child gains competence and experience in one area, it often improves his performance and willingness to try in other areas.
-These are all good things, and several readers noted even more positive effects of incorporating kids’ help with household duties.
+These are all good things, and several readers noted even more positive effects of incorporating kids’ help with household duties, as detailed below.

 Benefits of assigning age-appropriate chores to children:

 - Chores “give children a sense of belonging, a sense of ownership in the world.”

 - Chores “teach responsibility and independence.”